biopragmatics/oquat/docs/unknowns/source/pw.md

 </details>

-## `Reactomee` (1)
+## `Reactomee`

+There are 1 usages of `Reactomee` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Reactomee)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Reactomee).

 | curie                      |   usages | nodes                                                   |
 |----------------------------|----------|---------------------------------------------------------|
 | Reactomee:www.reactome.org |        1 | [PW:0000087](http://purl.obolibrary.org/obo/PW_0000087) |

-## `SMPFB` (1)
+## `SMPFB`

+There are 1 usages of `SMPFB` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SMPFB)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SMPFB).

 | curie                                                   |   usages | nodes                                                   |
 |---------------------------------------------------------|----------|---------------------------------------------------------|
 | SMPFB:http://pathman.smpdb.ca/pathways/SMP00448/pathway |        1 | [PW:0000765](http://purl.obolibrary.org/obo/PW_0000765) |

-## `Web` (1)
+## `Web`

+There are 1 usages of `Web` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Web)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Web).

 | curie                                                   |   usages | nodes                                                   |
 |---------------------------------------------------------|----------|---------------------------------------------------------|
 | Web:http://dl.clackamas.cc.or.us/ch106-04/nomencla1.htm |        1 | [PW:0000064](http://purl.obolibrary.org/obo/PW_0000064) |

-## `XXwikipedia` (2)
+## `XXwikipedia`

+There are 2 usages of `XXwikipedia` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20XXwikipedia)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20XXwikipedia).

 | curie                                                |   usages | nodes                                                   |
 |------------------------------------------------------|----------|---------------------------------------------------------|
 | XXwikipedia:https://en.wikipedia.org/wiki/Naltrexone |        1 | [PW:0001918](http://purl.obolibrary.org/obo/PW_0001918) |
 | XXwikipedia:https://en.wikipedia.org/wiki/Citalopram |        1 | [PW:0002118](http://purl.obolibrary.org/obo/PW_0002118) |

-## `drugs.com` (1)
+## `drugs.com`

+There are 1 usages of `drugs.com` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20drugs.com)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20drugs.com).

 | curie                                               |   usages | nodes                                                                                                                                                                     |
 |-----------------------------------------------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | drugs.com:http://www.drugs.com/pro/levobunolol.html |        3 | [PW:0002307](http://purl.obolibrary.org/obo/PW_0002307), [PW:0002308](http://purl.obolibrary.org/obo/PW_0002308), [PW:0002309](http://purl.obolibrary.org/obo/PW_0002309) |

-## `eikipedia` (1)
+## `eikipedia`

+There are 1 usages of `eikipedia` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20eikipedia)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20eikipedia).

 | curie                                             |   usages | nodes                                                   |
 |---------------------------------------------------|----------|---------------------------------------------------------|
 | eikipedia:https://en.wikipedia.org/wiki/Methadone |        1 | [PW:0001939](http://purl.obolibrary.org/obo/PW_0001939) |

-## `inHouse` (1)
+## `inHouse`

+There are 1 usages of `inHouse` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20inHouse)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20inHouse).

 | curie                         |   usages | nodes                                                   |
 |-------------------------------|----------|---------------------------------------------------------|
 | inHouse:InHouse PW dictionary |        1 | [PW:0000014](http://purl.obolibrary.org/obo/PW_0000014) |

-## `localhealth` (1)
+## `localhealth`

+There are 1 usages of `localhealth` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20localhealth)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20localhealth).

 | curie                                  |   usages | nodes                                                   |
 |----------------------------------------|----------|---------------------------------------------------------|
 | localhealth:http://www.localhealth.com |        1 | [PW:0001024](http://purl.obolibrary.org/obo/PW_0001024) |

-## `onelook` (1)
+## `onelook`

+There are 1 usages of `onelook` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20onelook)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20onelook).

 | curie                   |   usages | nodes                                                   |
 |-------------------------|----------|---------------------------------------------------------|
 | onelook:www.onelook.com |        1 | [PW:0000308](http://purl.obolibrary.org/obo/PW_0000308) |

-## `online` (1)
+## `online`

+There are 1 usages of `online` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20online)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20online).

 | curie                                                                  |   usages | nodes                                                   |
 |------------------------------------------------------------------------|----------|---------------------------------------------------------|
 | online:http://medical-dictionary.thefreedictionary.com/stress+response |        1 | [PW:0000237](http://purl.obolibrary.org/obo/PW_0000237) |

-## `pathway` (1)
+## `pathway`

+There are 1 usages of `pathway` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20pathway)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20pathway).

 | curie                                            |   usages | nodes                                                   |
 |--------------------------------------------------|----------|---------------------------------------------------------|
 | pathway:https://en.wikipedia.org/wiki/Bumetanide |        1 | [PW:0002155](http://purl.obolibrary.org/obo/PW_0002155) |

-## `wiki[pedia` (1)
+## `wiki[pedia`

+There are 1 usages of `wiki[pedia` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wiki[pedia)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wiki[pedia).

 | curie                                              |   usages | nodes                                                   |
 |----------------------------------------------------|----------|---------------------------------------------------------|
 | wiki[pedia:http://en.wikipedia.org/wiki/Tryptophan |        1 | [PW:0001280](http://purl.obolibrary.org/obo/PW_0001280) |

-## `wkkipedia` (1)
+## `wkkipedia`

+There are 1 usages of `wkkipedia` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wkkipedia)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wkkipedia).

 | curie                                             |   usages | nodes                                                   |
 |---------------------------------------------------|----------|---------------------------------------------------------|